melo601/YoutubeVancet/README.md

 ## Changelogs [(see releases for changelogs)](https://github.com/cuynu/ytvanced/releases)

 ## Commons installation problem and solution

+**No internet connection:**
+- Remove your account from Vanced MicroG (If have and try again)
+- Enable auto start for Vanced MicroG if you use heavy customized Android version such as OneUI,MIUI,etc

 **App not installed :**
 - Free up some free storage space
 - Uninstall official YouTube Vanced client downloaded from Vanced Manager then reinstall using my APK file from my repository.
 Reason : Mismatch signature.